sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-connect-jenkins-with-gitlab-and-docker.md

 ---
-title: "How to connect Jenkins with GitLab and Docker"
+title: How to connect Jenkins with GitLab and Docker
 date: 2023-06-09T21:30:00+00:00
-description: "How to connect Jenkins with GitLab and Docker"
+description: How to connect Jenkins with GitLab and Docker
 draft: false
 hideToc: false
 enableToc: true